jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 The `"main_transactions"` section specifies details about the base table `"table_name"`.
 The `"transaction_id"` parameter should point to the name primary key of the table.
 If the transaction_id is not unique than the mapping process will fail.
 By default the datatype of the transaction_id is assumed to be int8.
 The parameter `"schema"` sets the database schema.
 For a subset of the table to select the SQL `"where_clause"` can be set.
-For generating matrices in a specific row order the `"fields_to_order_by"` is set as a list of field names.
+For generating matrices in a specific row order the `"fields_to_order_by"` sets this as a list of field names.

+The mapper configuration occurs in the `"mappings"` section.
+Each mapping rule is an entry in a list.

 ## Mapping multiple relational database tables